Choosing by means of approval-preferential voting. The path-revised approval choice: Existing methods and desirable properties

+Except for the Borda count, all of the other methods mentioned in the two preceding paragraphs comply with the Condorcet principle.
+That is, they choose the Condorcet winner whenever it exists.
+Recall that a Condorcet winner means an option~$x$ that beats every other option~$y$ in the sense that a majority of voters prefer $x$ to $y$.

-The last two mentioned methods comply also with the Condorcet principle, as well as the method of the path scores.
-For three options, all of them amount to resolving any Condorcet cycle by dropping the weakest, \ie less supported, of the three majoritarian views in conflict.
+For three options (one of them being the default one) and fully completed ballots, all of the above-mentioned Condorcet-compliant methods amount to resolving any Condorcet cycle by dropping the weakest, \ie less supported, of the three majoritarian views in conflict.
 In~the case of example~(\ref{eq:ex1}), this means dropping the view of approving $a$, which leads to adopting the default option~$\dft$.

-So these methods allow strongly supported preferences to overturn the approval information, which seems reasonable enough.
+So these methods allow strongly supported preferences to overturn the approval information.

-\paragraph{1.3} \textbf{Should a small preference differential prevail over a large approval differential?}
+\subsection{Should a small preference differential prevail over a large approval differential?}

 However, we might be giving too much importance to preferences.
-Consider, for instance, the following example (from \cite[eq.\,(109)]{chr}):
+Consider, for instance, the following example (from \citealt[eq.\,(109)]{chr}):

-where the numbers of voters are normalized to add up to one and $\epsilon$ is a small positive quantity (for instance, $2\epsilon$ could correspond to a single voter and the total number of voters could be one million and one).
+where the numbers of voters are normalized to add up to one and $\epsilon$ is a small positive quantity (before the normalization the votes could be, for instance, $500\,001: \ a \better b \aprbar$ and $500\,000: \ b \aprbar a$).
 As one can see, both $a$ and $b$ are approved ---\ie preferred to $\dft$--- by a majority of voters; besides, $a$~is preferred to $b$ also by a majority.
 So $a$ is a Condorcet winner, and therefore it will be chosen by the above Condorcet-compliant methods.
-However, the majorities in favour of $a$ are quite slight, whereas $b$ is approved by a whole unanimity.
+However, the majority that approves $a$ and prefers it to $b$ is quite slight, whereas $b$ is approved by a whole unanimity.
 So, we are allowing a tiny preference differential to overcome a huge approval differential.

-As one can easily check, the Swiss procedure also chooses $a$.
+As one can easily check, the Swiss procedures also choose $a$.

 Examples like this suggest that one should perhaps completely forget about preferences and take into account only the approval information.
-However, it still seems that there should be a reasonable way to take into account the preferential information in order to make a better choice.

-For later reference, the \system{Approval Choice} procedure \sigles{AC} will mean simply throwing away the preferential information and choosing the most approved option.
-More precisely, since later on we will allow for votes where some options are neither approved nor disapproved, we understand that the approval choice procedure chooses the option that maximizes the number of approvals minus the number of disapprovals, as it is advocated in \cite{felsenthal:1989}.